Reliability is inversely proportional to complexity.

 August 26, 2018 With help of Daniel Bisque of Software Bisque, I troubleshot the failing COM connection for the rotator to a failed port on the 8 port serial to USB hub (equipment failure).
 The trouble-shooting was a brute, straight forward process of elimination.
 The support forum thread is here.
 The filter wheel was not connecting because the IFW controller box had been shut off (pilot error).

 I also got the blue screen of death on the observatory PC for the first time.
 I PM’d Christopher Erickson, one of the moderators at Cloudy Nights, to see what particular software he thought I should be backing up.
+See conversation here.
 He said he probably had the Meridian Controls file structure stored away somewhere.
 He also recommended cloning the observatory PC hard drive asap with a new hybrid hard drive.
 In addition he sent some links to new dome controller sources here.
 His links show just a bare printed circuit board as the new solution.
 It promises to be quite involved.
 I hope to nurse the Meridian Controls along for a good while longer.
+But Meridian probably doesn’t work with Windows 10, the Erickson solution is less than $200, and it works with USB instead of RS232 (not sure what Meridian is using, maybe USB).

 August 25, 2018– On site in Torrey.
 I have been trying to figure out if the C14 is worth using.
 Wave theory has it that resolution = wavelength/aperture.
 I seem to understand that this equation would hold except that light is both a wave and a particle/photon and so is a quantum thing.
 This introduces uncertainty where noise, as Poisson figured out, is the square root of the number of events (photons).
 More intuitively one has to ask about the quality of the optics in the old C14 versus that of the higher quality TEC-140.
 The C14 has the big aperture and so has the main element for resolution.
 But the TEC-140 is better glass.
 The question is then how to measure actual results.
 If it is the measured FWHM of the stars (found in CCDStack and DSS), then knowing the camera pixel size and focal length of the scope it is possible to measure the size of the resulting stars in an image.
 Some of my prior results seem to indicate the C14 was getting about 3.2 arcsecs and the TEC 140 is 4.3 arcsecs.
 Hmmm.
 Also it is possible to say what angle of space a pixel in each camera sees.
 The TEC 140 with the SBIG 10/XME is 1 pixel = 1.4 arcsecs. (see page 77 in my Moleskine log for equations) The C14 with the Canon 500D is 0.246 arcsecs and 0.431 arcsecs with reducer.
 If true, it is worth working with the C14 again next summer during galaxy season.
 On the other hand I understand that seeing blur is often greater than one arcsec so the C14 might be overkill.
 But then why would any telescope need to be bigger?
 Bigger sensors?
 As in sensor arrays?